oracle-livelabs/oci/oci-apm-weblogic/05-configure-apm-agent/configure-apm-agent.md

 In this task, you will add exclusions to the data capture in the APM Agent, for the JAXRS server probe that generates static spans in this particular WebLogic setup.
 This is an optional task if you are monitoring the real-life environment, but for the lab purpose, we would like to suppress the spans generated from the server maintenance, so that you can focus on the spans related to the browser navigations.

-Because there is no editing tool inside the container, you will copy an APM agent configuration file from the container to the Cloud Shell, edit the file, then copy back to the container.
+Because there is no editing tool inside the container, you will copy an APM agent configuration file from the container to the Cloud Shell, edit the file, then copy it back to the container.
 We plan to add the exclusion by default, to the product in the future.

-1. Copy **ProbeConfig.acml** from the container.
+1. Copy **ProbeConfig.acml** from the container. ***Replace*** the apm-agent-version before running the command.

     ``` bash
     <copy>